FRIDAY, 11 FEBRUARY 2005

 Emotion: Neutral excited.
 It was a bloody long journey, and I was bored most of the time, although the Time magazine did help.
 I have been sitting in a very narrow space for almost 10 hours, and I have an emergency situation developing because of all the rich foods I’ve been eating the last eight hours.
 I am almost constantly thinking of a certain female character with whom I have spent a lot of time the past few weeks.
 I am also thinking of my parents, my two sisters, their firstborn children …

-One Greek salad, one pasta salad, half a potato salad, half a pecan pie, and two cups of green tea later (oh, and a three-hour nap and a hot bath), the following: it was a bit of a shock to my inner organization to be alone in Melville, the battlefield from where I had retreated just in time, seriously wounded and injured a few years ago.
+One Greek salad, one pasta salad, half a potato salad, half a pecan pie, and two cups of green tea later (oh, and a three-hour nap and a hot bath), the following: it was a bit of a shock to my inner organisation to be alone in Melville, the battlefield from where I had retreated just in time, seriously wounded and injured a few years ago.
 It is also amusing to appear as “Brand (you know?
 [X])”.

 On the subject of people who have children in the conscious or unconscious hope that it will give meaning to their lives, the next piece of advice to myself: consider the possibility that there are aspects of the matter that I (still) do not understand.
 Maybe this – to hold your own child in your arms – is the element that unlocks great things, beautiful things, in some people.
 (And in other peoples’ cases, it might be something else.)